 In addition, the Company and its subsidiary have developed a complete system with "high availability" to support an ever increasing sales transaction, provide a virus protection system and handle a greater number of visitors to the Company's website.
 However, the fast-changing technology pushed the Company to continuously develop its entire networking system in order to maintain its stability and ability to support the new business expansion.
+In 2012, the Company changed its network system from MPLS (128/128kbps) (Multiprotocol Label Switching) to ADSL(1024/512kbps) (Asymmetric Digital Subscriber Line) to increase the networking system efficiency.

-• Risk in shortage of specialists : Experts in the fields and specialized personnel are the most important resource of the Company's operations including the production of academic books and magazines.
+• Risk in shortage of specialists: Experts in the fields and specialized personnel are the most important resource of the Company's operations including the production of academic books and magazines.
 It is vital to search for specialist teachers who can provide knowledge for students effectively and experts who can create useful works for the Company and its subsidiary's businesses which are mostly pioneer businesses.